best pocket knives

 Sheepsfoot knives

-The Sheepsfoot knives were originally used to trim the hooves of the sheep.
-These types of blades are good for slicing without piercing the object with the point.
+Sheepsfoot knives were initially used to trim the sheep’s hooves.
+These blades are suitable for slicing without piercing the object with the point.
 This makes them good survival and rescue tools.
 You can cut the seatbelt of a car without injuring the victim.
-They are also popular in sailing allowing them to cut rigging without piercing the sails.
+They are also popular in sailing, allowing them to cut rigging without piercing the sails.

 Sheepsfoot folding knife